 MAARS’ primary function is to care for the flock at our shelter, The Landing.
 Approximately 90 birds call The Landing home.

-Here is one of their stories.
+Here's one of their stories:

 Karly came to us from an animal welfare confiscation by St. Paul Animal Control.
 In his previous home he was beaten with a stick and suffered multiple fractures, neurological damage, lost one eye and had poor vision in the other.
 His survival was uncertain, but thanks to the ongoing specialized care he receives and his amazing capacity for forgiveness, he spends his days destroying rope toys and is always ready to dance with volunteers.
 He loves to be sung to, get kisses on his cheek and have you whisper in his ear how much you love him.